SubrataSaha8191/ComponentVault/README.md

 🚀 Overview

 ComponentVault is a web platform designed to help developers upload, manage, and discover UI components efficiently.
-Built using Next.js, Firebase Firestore, and Firebase Storage, it offers a seamless experience for storing reusable design blocks, complete with screenshots and metadata.
+Built using Next.js, Firebase Firestore, and IMGBB, it offers a seamless experience for storing reusable design blocks, complete with screenshots and metadata.

 🧠 Key Features